Skip to main content

 Why donors who mean to give to Feed America (EIN 92-1761881) sometimes end up giving elsewhere instead — and the structural fixes that make EIN-based identity easier than name-based identity.

-Donor-confusion between the two has caused checks intended for Feed America to be routed to the unaffiliated similarly-named charities entity instead.
-This article documents the problem and the structural fixes that make EIN-based identity easier than name-based identity at the donor moment.
+Name-based giving can misroute gifts.
+This article documents the structural fixes that make EIN-based identity easier than name-based identity at the donor moment.

 How the confusion happens